frankgu968/fault_tolerant_dts/validation/Validation.md

 |23:58:38|INFO|Slave-2 reregisters with the master sends first heartbeat response with state `DONE`.
 Slave-2 transitions back to `READY` state.
 Master acknowledges the `DONE` state but since Slave-2 is attempting reregistration, master creates a new slave record with state `READY` in the database|
 |23:58:46|INFO|Slave-1 completes task83 and notifies master; master updates database|

 Since I am nearly out of time, an untested attempt at fixing the problem will be implemented on the `handle-rogue-slave` branch.
+The above logs are generated from code in release tag `v1.0-rc1`.